reyhanneh-gh/plant-care/README.md

 ---

 ### 👩‍💻 About the Project
-This project was created to explore **data fetching with the Fetch API** and w
+This project was created to explore **data fetching with the Fetch API** and working with **local JSON files** in JavaScript.
+I wanted to design a simple yet elegant way to present plant care information — something informative, fast, and visually calm.
+Building this helped me practice filtering logic, DOM updates, and custom interface design while keeping accessibility and clarity in focus.

+---

+### 🛠️ Tech Stack
+- HTML5
+- CSS3
+- JavaScript (Fetch API)
+- Local JSON Data

+---

+### 🧑‍🎨 Credits
+**Developed by**: Reyhaneh Ghalambor
+**Date**: November 9, 2025
+**Mentor**: Parsa Ghorbanian